Chapter 4 Bayesian regression models

 4.1.1 Likelihood and priors

 We will model pupil size as normally distributed, because we are not expecting a skew, and we have no further information available about the distribution of pupil sizes.
-(Given the units used here, pupil sizes cannot be of size zero or negative, so we know for sure that this choice is not exactly right.)
-For simplicity, assume a linear relationship between load and the pupil size.
+(Given the units used here, pupil sizes cannot be of size zero or negative, so we know for sure that the choice of a normal likelihood is not exactly right.)
+For simplicity, assume a linear relationship between load and pupil size.

 Let’s summarize our assumptions:

-1. There is some average pupil size represented by \(\alpha\).
+- There is some average pupil size, represented by \(\alpha\).

 The generative probability density function will be as follows: